Annie Chapman: Media moniker

 On 27 September, the Central News Agency received the "Dear Boss" letter, written by an individual claiming to be the murderer.
-The author of this letter paid reference to the press naming him as "Leather Apron", stating: "That joke about Leather Apron gave me fits".
-The author concluded this letter with the words "Yours truly, Jack the Ripper".
-This name quickly supplanted "Leather Apron" as the media's favourite moniker for the murderer.
+The author referred to the press having named him "Leather Apron", remarking, "That joke about Leather Apron gave me fits".
+He concluded the letter with the words "Yours truly, Jack the Ripper".
+This name quickly supplanted "Leather Apron" as the media's preferred moniker for the murderer.